 The radio waves that mobile devices rely on are at the non-ionising end of the electromagnetic spectrum.
 While a mobile device is used close to the human body, a small amount of energy from the radio waves is absorbed and this is converted into heat.

-Scientific research has concluded that a temperature rise of no more than one degree Celsius is a safe level for the body.
+Scientific research has concluded that a temperature rise of no more than 1°C is a safe level for the body.
 Our normal biological processes cool us down and prevent any significant temperature rise in our bodies.

 Children and mobiles

 All our phones and devices conform to international guidelines, which ensure protection for everyone.

 The International Commission on Non-Ionizing Radiation Protection (ICNIRP) guidelines are designed to protect the entire population, irrespective of a person’s age, and include a substantial safety margin.

 Some parents are concerned that their children’s health may be affected by their regular use.
 To help parents make an informed decision about their children’s mobile use, we provide information and advice from the World Health Organization (WHO) and its linked organisations.